Oskar Lafontaine: Family and education

-Lafontaine was born in Saarlautern (now Saarlouis) into a family of craftsmen.
+Lafontaine was born in Saarlouis (then called Saarlautern) into a family of craftsmen.
 His father, Hans Lafontaine, was a professional baker and was killed serving in World War II.
 He spent his childhood living with his mother, Katharina (née Ferner), and his twin brother, Hans, in Dillingen.

 He attended a Catholic episcopal boarding institution in Prüm and there was educated at the Regino-Gymnasium, a public school.
 He left school in 1962 and received a scholarship from Cusanuswerk, the scholarship body of the Catholic Church in Germany, to study physics at the universities of Bonn and Saarland.
 Lafontaine graduated in 1969; his thesis concerned the production of monocrystalline barium titanate.
 He worked for Versorgungs- und Verkehrsgesellschaft Saarbrücken until 1974, serving on its board from 1971.

 Lafontaine has been married four times and has two sons by his second and third wives.
 Lafontaine was married to Ingrid Bachert from 1967 to 1982.
 From 1982 to 1988 he was married to the artist Margret Müller.
 Together they have a son (Frederic, born 1982).
 From 1993 to 2013 he was married to Christa Müller.
 They have a son together (Carl-Maurice, born 1997).
 In November 2011, Lafontaine officially presented fellow politician Sahra Wagenknecht as his new girlfriend, who is 26 years his junior.
 Since 22 December 2014 they have been married.
 He is a non-practising Catholic.